Last Updated: 15th December 2024

 Standing Charges and Unit Rates based on Ofgem's Price Cap from 1st October 2024

-The average standing charge for gas is is 31.66p per day across the UK.
+The average standing charge for gas is 31.66p per day across the UK.

 Use the table below to compare your daily standing charge for gas, to the average cost per region: